 Use our secure online shopping cart.

 The test kit with full instructions will be sent to you within a few days.
-A small shipping and handling fee applies.
+A small shipping and handling fee applies to orders under $200.

 Collect the specimens at your convenience and send directly to the independent laboratory.

 The test results are sent to me and I will forward a copy to you.